 The FAQ section lets customers create and manage question-answer pairs the bot should know.
 Key design considerations: easy navigation between questions, a recommended answer character limit (soft, not enforced), support for training phrases, and confidence score visibility per FAQ.

-Customers can configure the bot's avatar, name, brand colours, and interactions — all with a live preview panel so changes are seen instantly before publishing.
+Customers can configure the bot's avatar, name, brand colours, and interactions, with a live preview panel so changes are seen instantly before publishing.

 📣 Case Study · Phenom People

-Talent marketers at enterprise companies deal with fragmented tools — separate systems for managing contacts, understanding relationships, building campaign content, and orchestrating outreach.
+Talent marketers at enterprise companies deal with fragmented tools, with separate systems for managing contacts, understanding relationships, building campaign content, and orchestrating outreach.
 This project brought all four capabilities into a single, unified marketing automation suite within Phenom's platform.

 The suite is designed around the journey of a talent marketer: first understand who your audience is (Contact Enrichment), then map how they connect (Knowledge Graph), then build what you'll send (Template Builder), and finally decide when and how it reaches them (Workflow Builder).